Roof Windows vs. Skylights: Which Are Better?

 The essential part of this discussion is the difference between skylights and roof windows.
 By knowing which is which, you can better judge what window works for you.
 So what’s the difference between both?

-The main difference between both styles of windows is that a skylight is a fixed frame of glass that’s unopenable.
+A skylight is a fixed frame of glass in your ceiling that cannot be opened.
 This frame style’s popularity revolves around its ability to pour in natural light.
-You might hear window installers refer to this window as not vented or non-powered skylights.
+You might hear window installers refer to this window as “not vented” or “non-powered.”

 A roof window is a type that you can open for ventilation.
 Like the skylight, it brings in natural light with the advantage of adequately circulating air.
-Window installers usually call this window type a dormer.
+Our Roswell window replacement contractors usually call this window type a “dormer.”

 The Pros and Cons of Skylights